 For Illinoisans currently looking for health benefits, there are many options available while provisions of the Affordable Care Act are still being rolled out:

-is an existing state health benefits program for certain uninsurable Illinois residents.
-CHIP requires participants to pay partial premiums.
+Individuals can access health coverage through the Health Insurance Marketplace or state Medicaid program.
 If you have no insurance at all, you may be able to receive care on a sliding scale basis at a neighborhood health center near you.
-For information on the location of these health centers, go to the Illinois Primary Care Association website
+For information on the location of these health centers, visit the Illinois Primary Health Care Association website

 Families with Children

 If you have children under the age of 18, you may qualify for the Family Care